noah-hein/mazeGPT/README.md

 ![Transformer](/media/transformer.jpg)

 ## Abstract
-There are plenty of maze algorithms already out there that do a decent job at generating perfect maze.
-The problem with these algorithms is that even with noise and different seeds, recognizable patterns form.

-The idea is to generate thousands of mazes with a variety of algorithms and make a transformer model learn them all.
-By doing this the model will be able to make original maze incorporating a variety of algorithms.
-This would hopefully take the best of all algorithms and mimic a more human like design pattern.
+Recursive language models specifically transformers are very good at generating out semi-related strings.
+The purpose of this experiment is to determine if this model could be applied to a more rigid two-dimensional continuous structure.

 ## Representing a Maze
 The easiest approach to representing a maze is with graph theory!